testdouble/testdouble-jest/README.md

 `require()` calls by your test subject receive the testdouble fake, as opposed to the real dependency.

+Here's an example to give you an idea of what typical usage looks like:

 ```js
 let subject
 describe('td.replace', () => {